dcollan/dannycollan/README.md

 # dannycollan

-Results-driven full stack developer based in California with 5 years of project experience in web development.
+Results-driven software engineer based in California with plus 5 years of project experience in web development.
 I have worked on various large-scale projects that prioritized responsive design, performance optimization, and cross-functional collaboration.

 I pride myself on my ability to translate project requirements into visually appealing and efficient solutions.